Stay updated on our activities

 - National experts of civil service law as well as officials of international institutes;

-- Non-EU organisations who are responsible for staff matters.
+- Non-EU organisations responsible for human resources management.

 Programme Organiser